cjacker/opensource-toolchain-stm32/README.md

 You could notice there is no SPL for such as G4 or H7 etc, since SPL was deprecated, for such models, you should use Cube/HAL.

-The problem with SPL is all these libraries lack of 'Makefile' support, but you can found some forked repo which contains a 'Makefile'.
+The problem with SPL or EVT or Demo Suite is all these libraries lack of 'Makefile' support, but you can found some forked repo which contains a 'Makefile'.

 A lot of STM32 clones such as CH32F / GD32F also have this issue, their firmware library or StdPeriph library or EVT packages almost have the same project structure and code organization as STM32 SPL, I provided a demo project for GD32F470ZGT6 (LiangShan Pi board from JLC) to blink four LEDs.
 You can take is as reference how to write a Makefile for such libraries.